 Section 451J-5, HRS, prohibited acts, and section 451J-7, HRS, application for licensure, to the extent necessary to waive the licensure and accompanying requirements so as to permit marriage and family therapists licensed in their state, but not licensed in Hawai'i, who have pre-established relationships with a patient or client currently residing in the State of Hawai'i, to engage in telehealth practices with these patients.
-This shall not authorize out-of-state mental health professionals who are not licensed in Hawai'i to solicit or establish new relationships with clients or patients located in Hawai'i.
+This shall not authorize out-of-state mental health professionals who are not licensed in Hawai'i.